 The Sydney Opera House is obviously one of the city’s biggest attractions, along with Darling Harbour and the many beaches.
 Here is a big list of things you must do in Sydney (required to say you’ve truly been to Sydney).
 Read this post for a few of the most stunning, lesser known spots to explore in Sydney.

-- Surfing in Bondi Beach
+- Surfing in Bondi Beach (see other great things to do in Bondi)

 - Kayaking the Middle Harbour